-Affected owners will be notified by September 20, 2022.
+Affected owners will be notified on or around November 29, 2022.

 Is your vehicle part of this recall?

-More than 27,000 vehicles are included in this Mercedes-Benz transmission recall.
-To see if your vehicle is affected, run a Mercedes-Benz recall check using MotorSafety’s free vehicle lookup tool.
+More than 59,000 vehicles are affected by this Mercedes-Benz seat back lock recall.
+To see if your vehicle is included, run a Mercedes-Benz recall check using MotorSafety’s free vehicle lookup tool.